zyedidia/knit/README.md

   expressive builds.
 * Knit has built-in syntax for a rules language inspired by Make and Plan9 Mk.
   This makes it very familiar to anyone who has used Make/Mk.
-* Knit has direct support for sub-builds (compared to Make, which requires you to spawn a make sub-process to perform a sub-build).
+* Knit has direct support for sub-builds (compared to Make, which usually involves spawning a separate make sub-process to perform a sub-build).
-* Knit can automatically convert your build to a Ninja file, a Makefile, or a Shell script.
 * Knit can hash files to determine if they are out-of-date, rather than just relying on file modification times.
 * Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
-* Knit can automatically clean all files generated during a build.
-* Knit can export a compile commands database for use with a language server.
 * Knit supports `%` meta-rules and regular expression meta-rules.
 * Knit uses rule attributes instead of using targets such as `.SECONDARY` to indicate special processing.
-* Knit supports virtual attributes that are independent of the file system.
+* Knit supports virtual rules that are independent of the file system.
 * Knit uses sane variable names like `$input`, `$output`, and `$match` instead of Make's `$^`, `$@`, and `$*`.
-* Knit builds using all cores by default.
+* Knit supports parallel builds and uses all cores by default.
+* Knit supports sub-tools that implement various build utilities including:
-* Knit can generate a build graph visualization using graphviz (dot).
+    * Generating a graph visualization using graphviz (dot).
+    * Showing build status information (whether targets are out-of-date and why).
+    * Exporting a compile commands database for use with a language server.
+    * Automatically cleaning all build outputs.
+    * Converting your build into a shell script, Makefile, or Ninja file.

 # In-progress features